 - Enter the Password of your choice for your 2.4G network.
 Passwords must be a minimum of 8 characters in length.

 - Click the Save Changes button.

-- If you wish to disable Band Steering (not recommended), open the 5G tab and select the Disabled option next to Band Steering.
+- If you want to disable Band Steering (not recommended), open the 5G tab and select the Disabled option next to Band Steering.
 You can then repeat steps 6-8 to set a separate network name and password for 5G.

 - Click on your login name at the top right, and select Log out.

-Resetting your Network Name and Password
+Resetting your network name and password

 If you’ve forgotten the password you assigned to your wireless home network, you’ll need to reset your Wi-Fi credentials by restoring your modem to its default settings.